Matoking/protontricks/README.md

-protontricks
+Protontricks
 ============

 [![image](https://img.shields.io/pypi/v/protontricks.svg)](https://pypi.org/project/protontricks/)
 [![Coverage Status](https://coveralls.io/repos/github/Matoking/protontricks/badge.svg?branch=master)](https://coveralls.io/github/Matoking/protontricks?branch=master)
 [![Build Status](https://travis-ci.com/Matoking/protontricks.png?branch=master)](https://travis-ci.com/Matoking/protontricks)

-A simple wrapper that does winetricks things for Proton enabled games, requires Winetricks.
+A wrapper that runs Winetricks commands for Proton enabled games among other useful features, requires Winetricks.

 This is a fork of the original project created by sirmentio.
 The original repository is available at [Sirmentio/protontricks](https://github.com/Sirmentio/protontricks).

 # What is it?

-This is a simple wrapper script that allows you to easily run Winetricks commands for Steam Play/Proton games.
-This is often useful when a game requires closed-source runtime libraries that are not included with Proton.
+This is a wrapper script that allows you to easily run Winetricks commands for Steam Play/Proton games among other common Wine features, such as launching external Windows executables.
+This is often useful when a game requires closed-source runtime libraries or applications that are not included with Proton.

 # Requirements